Pasta Fagioli is a hearty Italian soup made with pasta and beans. You will love this easy one pot vegetarian dinner, it is a family favorite!

 - For the pasta, we use ditalini pasta.
 If you can’t find ditalini pasta, use another small pasta such as elbow macaroni.
 If you need the recipe to be gluten-free, use gluten free pasta.

 - For the beans, we use cannellini beans.
 You can find them at any grocery store.
 Great Northern beans also work well in this recipe.
+Make sure you rinse and drain the beans before using.

 - We add a Parmesan rind to the soup to give it extra flavor.
 Don’t skip this step.
 We always save Parmesan rinds and keep them in the freezer.
 You can also buy them from most grocery stores.
 Ask the employee at the cheese counter if you can buy one.
 They add SO much flavor to the soup.